giulianopz/giulianopz.github.io/_posts/2023-12-16-mapping-hosts-ports.md

 {"repositories":["debian","alpine"]}
 ```

-In this way everything works with zero configuration on your local environment, and so it's even better than [dnsmasq](https://www.stevenrombauts.be/2018/01/use-dnsmasq-instead-of-etc-hosts/) which requires a bit of configuration to get the same result.
+In this way (almost) everything works with zero configuration on your local environment, and so it's even better than using [dnsmasq](https://www.stevenrombauts.be/2018/01/use-dnsmasq-instead-of-etc-hosts/) which requires a bit of configuration to get the same result.

+That said, your are still in need of specifying the target port.
+You will probably need `iptables` (or `ssh`) to setup a port forwarding if that is crucial for you.

 ## Low-Level Solution

 If you would like to redirect network packets at a lower level with your bare hands, you have (at least) two possibilities:

 - using [libnetfilter_queue](https://netfilter.org/projects/libnetfilter_queue/) API to hook your userspace program to a numbered netfilter queue (NFQUEUE) where packets are en-queued waiting for a verdict to progress further in the rules chain

 - using [eBPF](https://who.ldelossa.is/posts/ebpf-networking-technique-packet-redirection/) or [XDP](https://www.datadoghq.com/blog/xdp-intro/) to install packet processing programs directly into the kernel itself.

 Both for sure come with all the intricacies you have to master when programming below the [Layer 7](https://en.wikipedia.org/wiki/OSI_model#Layer_7:_Application_layer).